-Statement: "As Chair of the PRC I now declare open the review requested by against I also declare that there is quorum of the PRC present to hear the review, however, it is my understanding that did not receive proper notice of this review.
+Statement: "As Chair of the PRC I now declare open the review requested by against .
+I also declare that there is quorum of the PRC present to hear the review, however, it is my understanding that did not receive proper notice of this review.
 Do you have any objection to the review continuing?"

 The Chair pauses for a moment to allow for a reply.

 If there are any objections, the Chair ensures all parties receive the opportunity to comment on the objections.
 Once all comments about the objections have been heard, the PRC makes a ruling.

 If the PRC finds the reason behind the objection valid (e.g., insufficient time to properly prepare for the review), the PRC should reschedule the review.

-If the review continues, the Chair says Statement: "Mr. or Ms. Secretary, would you now introduce the review."
-3) Secretary Introduces the nature of the review.
-Introduces the Applicant, the Respondent, the aggrieved person, representatives, experts, and witnesses present.
-Introduces the PRC members.
-Introduces any directly affected parties.
-Introduces any observers.
-Asks if there are any objections by either of the parties: to any of the PRC members. to the review proceeding. • States that avidance of all witnesses is given under eath
+If the review continues, the Chair says . . .

+Statement: "Mr. or Ms. Secretary, would you now introduce the review."

+- 3) Secretary

+- Introduces the nature of the review.

+- Introduces the Applicant, the Respondent, the aggrieved person, representatives, experts, and witnesses present.

+- Introduces the PRC members.

+- Introduces any directly affected parties.

+- Introduces any observers.

+- Asks if there are any objections by either of the parties:

+- to any of the PRC members.

+- to the review proceeding.

-- States that evidence of all witnesses is given under oath. - Outlines the procedure to submit written or physical evidence.
+- States that evidence of all witnesses is given under oath.

+- Outlines the procedure to submit written or physical evidence.

-Statement: "This is a review by description of grievance)." against because (brief "Present today is the Applicant, Mr. or Ms. witnesses for the Applicant areApplicant)."
-(Applicant). (name the representati The people represses or witnesses
+Statement: "This is a review by description of grievance)." against because (brief "Present today is the Applicant, Mr. or Ms. witnesses for the Applicant are Applicant)."
+The people representing or ives or witnesses for the

 "The people representing or witnesses for the Respondent at the review are (name the representatives and witnesses for the Respondent)."

-"The PRC members are the Chair, Mr. or Ms, (then identify the rest of the PRC by name)."
+"The PRC members are the Chair, Mr. or Ms. , (then identify the rest of the PRC by name)."

 "Also in attendance is (name the other people in attendance)."

 "Are there any objections by the Applicant or the Respondent to any of the PRC members presiding at this review, or to anything else about this review?"